cyb3rxp/awesome-soc/detection_engineering.md

 ### Unblocked infection vector:
-* N EDR/antimalware detections for the same user, per timeframe (trying to detect an unblocked infection vector).
+* X EDR/antimalware detections for the same user, per timeframe (trying to detect an unblocked infection vector).
   * for instance, N > 2.
+* X EDR/antimalware detections for the same workstation, per timeframe (trying to detect an unblocked infection vector).
+  * for instance, N > 2.
+* X EDR/antimalware detections for the same server, per timeframe (trying to detect an unblocked infection vector).
+  * for instance, N > 9 (NB: might need to be higher for file sharing servers).

 ### Persistance or protection bypass capabilities of threat:
 * EDR/antimalware cleaning error,